insanitywholesale/inherently.xyz/content/tutorials/go-api-part-1.md

 There is a little if statement that sets a default value for `Good` and `Comment` if the year is 2020 or 2021.
 The variables `goodYear` and `comment` are declared without a default value and if we hadn't used them the compiler would error out but we did so that's not an issue just something to keep in mind.
 All of the translation of the struct to json is done automatically, we just created a new json encoder that encodes into the responsewriter aka to the client and then encoded our struct.
+If you run `go run main.go` now and then visit `localhost:8080/year` you will see that now the response is in json, exactly what we wanted.

 ## Adding a dependency
 Eventually we will want to be able to do a GET request on something like `example.com/api/v1/orders/521` and get back the details of the 521st order in JSON format.